docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 [Dockerfile reference for the ENV instruction](../../reference/builder.md#env)

-In order to make new software easier to run, you can use `ENV` to update the `PATH` environment variable for the software your container installs.
+To make new software easier to run, you can use `ENV` to update the `PATH` environment variable for the software your container installs.
 For example, `ENV PATH /usr/local/nginx/bin:$PATH` ensures that `CMD [“nginx”]` just works.